Ceisriel/Godot-Action-Combat/README.md

 -Basic enemy ai with multiple type of attacks, random roaming and player chasing

+-Pick up and drop down weapons in main hand and offhand

 -3D terrain with shader for multiple textures based on height and angle

 -Swimming